abap2UI5/docs/docs/get_started/about.md

 ##### Installation
 ![alt text](image-14.png){ width=50% }
 The framework consists solely of ABAP classes and interfaces, making it easy to install via abapGit, with no additional deployment steps required.
-You only need to create a new HTTP service to establish communication with the client.
+You only need to create a new HTTP service to establish communication with your browser.

 ##### ABAP Cloud
 abap2UI5 uses only released APIs, making it suitable for both on-stack and side-by-side extensions in ABAP for Cloud.
 You can use modern ABAP syntax features like CDS, ABAP SQL, and EML within your app.